Cuscuta anguina Edgew.

 Common Name: Dodder

-E. Asia - Himalayas from Afghanistan to China.
+Asia - Himalayas from Afghanistan to eastern China, south through India and Indochina to Indonesia (Java).

-Parasitic on Desmodium spp, Rubus spp and Viburnum spp at 1700 - 2900 metres in Kashmir[
+Parasitic on Desmodium spp, Rubus spp and Viburnum spp at elevations from 1,700 - 2,900 metres in Kashmir[

 ].
 It is also found on Zizyphus jujube and Vitex negundo and has been known to kill these plants[